 The first step in this easy recipe is to read The Science of Chocolate which explains how to handle chocolate.
 The basic recipe starts with making a chocolate ganache, which sounds intimidating, but it is simply chocolate and cream.
 You can also use ganache as a cake icing, just use equal amounts of cream and chocolate and add about 10% unsalted butter.
 When it is warm pour it over the cake and let it run down the sides.

 Of course you could just skip the whole thing and order some fabulous Valentine’s Day truffles from my favorite chocolatier, Jacques Torres at Jacques Torres Chocolat in New York City.

-Yield.
-About 24 truffles
+Servings: 24 truffles

 About the chocolate.
 Before you begin you should learn a bit more about chocolate, how it is made, how it is labeled, and how to handle it, you should read my article on The Science of Chocolate.

 About the jam.
 I use Dickinson's Seedless Black Raspberry Preserves.
 Rich and concentrated, it adds tremendous depth and complexity.
 Whatever you use, make sure it is seedless!